The Easiest Crowd-Pleasing Football Cake for Match Nights and Birthdays

 • ½ tsp salt

-• 1 cup butter (for frosting)
+• 1 cup butter (softened to room temperature)

 • Green food coloring